 |Other||RTA requires self-assembly||Modification options will vary||Most custom shops are local|

-One thing that commonly confuses cabinet shoppers is that “stock”, “semi-custom”, and “custom” don’t exactly mean low, medium, and high-quality construction.
+One thing that commonly confuses cabinet shoppers is that “stock”, “semi-custom”, and “custom” don’t mean low, medium, and high-quality.
 Rather, they refer to different cabinet manufacturing processes.

-A stock cabinet with plywood construction and dovetail joints will have higher quality construction than a ‘custom made’ box held together with staples and glue.
-So it’s important to learn about what makes a quality cabinet.
+A stock cabinet with plywood construction and dovetail joints will have higher quality construction than a ‘custom made’ box.
+‘Custom made’ boxes are held together with staples and glue.
+Therefore, it’s important to learn about what makes a quality cabinet.

 “Custom cabinetry is a really vague term,” says CliqStudios Senior Designer Patty Green.
 “It could mean fantastic, beautiful craftsmanship, or could mean Uncle Bob in his basement.”

 Another note: factory finishes on stock and semi-custom manufacturers may be higher than custom construction.
-Local craftsmen may not have the same level of professional finishing equipment that larger manufacturers can afford.
+Furthermore, local craftsmen may not have the same level of professional finishing equipment that larger manufacturers can afford.

 When it comes to customization and modification of cabinets, “there’s always something,” said Green.
 “Even if it’s just a conversation about possible storage options or a possible use of space, there’s always going to be something.”

-More customization means greater utilization of space: fewer fillers, less dead space, and more accessible storage.
+More customization means greater utilization of space: fewer fillers, less dead space, as well as more accessible storage.

 If you’re unsure of how a custom-fit design can improve your kitchen layout, consider consulting a kitchen designer to see what a custom or semi-custom line could add to your space.